Rachel-21/CSCI6212-Group-14-Project-3/README.md

 ```

 **NOTE**: Please note that running the above code takes some time as this code is memory intensive so if the code
-looks like its stuck, it is not stuck.  **please do not exit if it looks stuck**.
+looks like it's stuck, it is not stuck.  **Please do not exit if it looks stuck**.

 Plots the graph and creates the 'outputs.txt'.